openfheorg/openfhe-development/assets/sphinx_rsts/intro/using_the_library.rst

 Using The Library
 ====================================

-PALISADE consists of a number of library objects that can be linked into lattice cryptography applications.
+OpenFHE consists of a number of library objects that can be linked into lattice cryptography applications.

 The source files in the demo directories, particularly those in src/examples/pke, illustrate the use of the library.

-To use PALISADE, you must
+To use OpenFHE, you must

   * select a lattice element to be used for your application.
 We support: